sparkfun/Qwiic_Micro_OLED_Py/README.md

             file=sys.stderr)
         return

+    #  Before you can start using the OLED, call begin() to init all of the pins and configure the OLED.
     myOLED.begin()

-    #  clear(ALL) will clear out the OLED's graphic memory.
-    #  clear(PAGE) will clear the Arduino's display buffer.
-    myOLED.clear(myOLED.ALL)  #  Clear the display's memory (gets rid of artifacts)
+    myOLED.clear(myOLED.PAGE)  #  Clear the display's buffer

+    myOLED.print("Hello World")  #  Add "Hello World" to buffer

-    #  To actually draw anything on the display, you must call the
+    #  To actually draw anything on the display, you must call the display() function.
-    #  display() function.
     myOLED.display()

 runExample()